 - Engage the services of a sleep therapist for cognitive behavioral therapy

-CareWorks Health Services’ Laguna Hills home healthcare can help improve senior health and sleep patterns in lots of ways as well.
-Our fully trained and experienced Laguna Hills area in-home caregivers can assist seniors in staying active during the day with exercise programs, fun outings, and more, setting the stage for an improved night’s sleep and enhanced senior health.
+CareWorks Health Services, one of the top home health agencies in Huntington Beach and the surrounding areas, can help improve senior health and increase sufficient sleep in lots of ways as well.
+Our fully trained and experienced Huntington Beach area in-home caregivers can assist seniors in staying active during the day with exercise programs, fun outings, and more, setting the stage for an improved night’s sleep and enhanced senior health.
 Contact us online or call us at (949) 859-4700 for more information.